18 - 25 Nov 2024

 Recordings

 All sessions (apart from networking sessions) will be recorded.
-Recordings of the summit talks and the ‘Ask the Expert’ Q&A will be sent out to all those who register.
-They will be available to view for free until the end of November 2024, after which they will be available to purchase.
+Recordings of the summit talks and the ‘Ask the Expert’ Q&A will be sent out to all those who register via email.

 Attend live to be in with the chance of winning!